keonik/dev-portfolio/content/blog/setting-up-scripts-with-typescript.md

    `npm install typescript @babel/preset-typescript @babel/plugin-transform-typescript`

-   The first dependency is [typescript](https://www.typescriptlang.org/) itself and the second is the preset to transpile typescript using [babel](https://babeljs.io/)
+   The first dependency is [Typescript](https://www.typescriptlang.org/) itself and the second is the preset to transpile Typescript using [babel](https://babeljs.io/)

-We'll need to update our `.babelrc` to include the typescript preset like so
+We'll need to update our `.babelrc` to include the Typescript preset like so

 ```json
 {